sharma-sanjeev156/react-native-microphone-stream/README.md

 # react-native-microphone-stream
-React Native module used for two-way audio
+React Native module used for microphone and input audio streams.
+More options to follow soon.

 ## Install
 ```